EAimTY/tuic/README.md

 ### How to use TUIC client on my smartphone?

-TUIC doesn't have any GUI client yet.
+TUIC doesn't have GUI client yet.
 The current best way to use TUIC on smartphones is to run it on the router.

 ## License
 GNU General Public License v3.0